redoio/offenses_data/FAQ.md

 Pursuant to Government Code sections 7927.705 and 7922.000, Penal Code 290.45, and WIC 827, these data exclude identifying information pertaining to offenders under the age of 18, where disclosure is prohibited by law, and those who CDCR has determined that the release of their information would create an unreasonable risk of danger to themselves.

 #### `Question` My county has an existing data sharing agreement with the state.
 Can Redo.io help me analyze the datasets CDCR sends us?
 `Answer` Absolutely.
 We are happy to build custom solutions for your needs and use cases.
 Our public facing tool is meant to be a general purpose resource for an initial exploratory analysis.
-Please contact us with your request and we will be happy to support you.\
+Please contact us with your request and we will be happy to support you.

 #### `Question` My county does not have an existing data sharing agreement with the state.
 But we have several data needs and questions.
 Can Redo.io support us in these efforts?
 `Answer` Absolutely.
 If our existing tools and datasets are insufficient for your needs, we are happy to work with you to develop solutions that best fit your objectives.
 Please contact us with your request and we will be happy to support you.

 #### `Question` Are individuals serving prison sentences or CDCR commitments in county jails included in the dataset?
 `Answer` Yes, this data set includes individuals serving prison sentences in county jail.
-The cohort for the current commits, prior commits and demographics include individuals “housed in an institution, on temporary release, or in a non-CDCR institution (excluding parolees)
+The cohort for the current commits, prior commits and demographics include individuals housed in an institution, on temporary release, or in a non-CDCR institution (excluding parolees).

 #### `Question` Why it is not possible to share information on programming, milestones achieved and rehabilitation credits?
 This information does not compromise individual privacy, HIPAA protections, or put individuals at risk in any way or form.
 `Answer` CDCR states that they are unable to provide responsive records pertaining to specific milestone and rehabilitation credits per Penal Code sections 11075, 11076, and 13102; Government Code section 7927.705, as these data are considered Criminal Offender Record Information (CORI).